Obsidian609/pokemon-database/README.md

-## Pokemon Database
+## Starter Pokemon Database

 ## Project Description

-Search and gather specific information about Pokemon from the Sinnoh Region.
+Search and gather specific information about the starter Pokemon (up to Sinnoh).

 ## API and Data Sample